2023 Campeonato Paulista: TV partners

 The broadcasting rights of the 2023 Campeonato Paulista were acquired by Record TV for the second consecutive year, with their streaming app Play Plus also transmitting the matches live.
 Aside of that, the streaming platforms HBO Max and Estádio TNT Sports (owned by TNT) and the Paulistão official YouTube channel and app (Paulistão Play) also broadcast the matches live.
-On 28 October 2022, TNT also announced the trasmission of some matches in their paid TV channel, with pay-per-view channel Premiere also transmitting some matches.
+On 28 October 2022, TNT also announced the transmission of some matches in their paid TV channel, with pay-per-view channel Premiere also transmitting some matches.